nalehc/Team_Four/README.md

 # Team_Four

-This group of individuals is seeking to answer the question below:
+Team Four is looking for the answr to the question below:

-What is the relationship between the increase of minimum wage in San Francisco and crime and employment.
+    What impact does raising the minimum wage in San Francisco have on Employment and Crime?

-We will look at the factors below to measure performace:

-    - Crime in the city of San Francisco

-    - Employment data for the city of San Francisco

-We will conduct this analysis using the resources below:
+The data used was collected from the sources below:

-    - Department of Labor and Statistics
+- US Department of Labor and Statistics

-    - US Census Data
+- DataSF.org

+A presentation of the finding can be found here: https://docs.google.com/presentation/d/1lNLOTX4VBfvMaZcLSrgD3dhJjWeK5gA8a5QHBpqEq90/edit?usp=sharing

+A video recording of the presentation can be viewed here:

+Team Four are students of UCBerkeley Exension's Data Analytics Bootcamp:

+- Apoorva Anwekar
+- Albert Dolan
+- Chelan Patton
+- Stephen Tsoi-A-Sue
-    - SFPD Data
+- Tully Velte